 ECN stands for Electronic Communications Network and is used throughout trading in securities and futures markets.
 ECNs came into prominence in the late 1990s in the U.S. with a system called Island.
 Island was an ECN that allowed traders to trade with each other and outside of the traditional NASDAQ market maker.
 That time on the NASDAQ market most transactions were facilitated by these market makers.
 Traders were not satisfied with full spreads and poor execution by many of these market makers, and therefore the popularity of the ECN grew rapidly.
 Using the Island ECN traders knew that they were getting the best trade execution.
 The way the ECN worked was you could set your limit price no matter what the size of the trade was and this would narrow the spread.
 If a trader using island was willing to buy or sell at that price, then the order was matched.

 At the time this was considered to be revolutionary in the trading world and changed the way things were done.
 It was common practice for NASDAQ market makers to influence and set prices with profit in mind rather than maintaining a fair marketplace.
 While this was great for traders, one problem did arise from using the Island ECN.
 This was the problem of partial fills and being stuck with odd lots.
-An odd lot refers to a trade less than 100 shares and as most traders were trading rapidly and usually trading increments of 500 or 1000 shares this became problematic.
+A bizarre lot refers to a trade less than 100 shares, and as most traders were trading rapidly and usually trading increments of 500 or 1000 shares, this became problematic.
 The solution eventually came in the form of the Archipelago ECN.
 This ECN integrated Island ECN with other ECNs as well as Market Maker execution.